nacular/doodle/docs/display.md

 ## Launch mode changes the Display

-A [**Stand-Alone**](applications.md?id=stand-alone) app that uses the entire page will have a Display tied to the page body.
-While an app hosted in an element will have a Display that is tied to that element.
+A [**Stand-Alone**](applications.md?id=stand-alone) Web app that uses the entire page will have a Display tied to the page body.
+While one hosted in an element will have a Display that is tied to that element.

 This is transparent to the app.